Aaron Lewis: Career

+Staind

 Solo career

 In July 2010, Lewis finished recording a country music EP entitled Town Line that was released on March 1, 2011, via Stroudavarious Records.
 It features seven tracks including three versions of the first single "Country Boy" featuring George Jones, Charlie Daniels, and Chris Young, as well as the songs "Massachusetts", "Vicious Circles", "The Story Never Ends", and a re-recording of "Tangled Up in You" originally from The Illusion of Progress.
 Lewis said in a July 2011 interview that he was introduced to country music as a child by his grandfather, but his interest was recently rekindled when he toured with fellow rock turned occasional country singer Kid Rock.

 Lewis released his first full solo album, The Road, in November 2012.
 Its debut single, "Endless Summer", has also made the country charts.
 Lewis wrote every song on the ten track collection, except for "Granddaddy's Gun" which was penned by Dallas Davidson, Rhett Akins and Bobby Pinson, marking the first time Lewis has recorded outside material for an album.
 In an interview with Broadway's Electric Barnyard, Lewis said he recorded "Granddaddy's Gun" as both a compliment to a friend, and because he was pressed for time.

-Lewis wrote songs for his second solo album whilst touring in support of The Road, often performing with Katz Von Brunenburg in his live sets.
+Lewis wrote songs for his second solo album while touring in support of The Road, often performing with Katz Von Brunenburg in his live sets.
 The album, dubbed Sinner, was mostly recorded in a single 18 hour session, with many tracks done in one take.
 Aaron's daughter Zoe also provides guest vocals on one song.

 On April 12, 2019, Lewis released his third solo album, State I'm In.

 On July 4, 2021, he released "Am I the Only One", a song protesting America's leadership and left-wing activists.

 On October 21, 2021, Lewis released "Goodbye Town" and also announced that he would release his fourth solo album Frayed at Both Ends on January 28, 2022.

+On March 29, 2024, Lewis released his country album, The Hill.